 The impressive facade of Dunster Castle

 Among the beautiful privately or independently owned houses and gardens in Somerset are Cothay Manor, East Lambrook, Forde Abbey, Hestercombe and Kilver Court.
-These range in size from just a couple of acres to over 50 acres.
+These range in size from just a couple of acres to 50 plus.

 Like to see a rare animal or two in the great outdoors?
 Not a problem.
 Just head down to the Avalon Marshes.
-This area lies in the heart of the Somerset Levels and, being flat, it’s a great place to explore by bike.
+This area lies in the heart of the Somerset Levels and, being flat, it’s a great place to explore by bike and undertake a spot of bird watching.

 Pic: Nick James

-Sticking with the more informal outdoor theme, lace up your walking boots and head for the Mendip Hills (an Area of Outstanding Natural Beauty) or Exmoor National Park.
+Sticking with the more informal outdoor theme, lace up your walking boots and head for the Mendip Hills (one of four Areas of Outstanding Natural Beauty in Somerset) or Exmoor National Park.
 The limestone Mendip Hills offer stunning landscapes, ancient monuments, rich grasslands and a wide variety of wildlife.
 The same can be said of Exmoor National Park’s 267 square miles (most of which are in Somerset!).
+Tarr Steps and the Barle Valley are simply stunning.

 There are some incredible outdoor exhibits at the Hauser and Wirth garden and gallery in Bruton.
 Dutch landscape architect Piet Oudolf designed the gardens behind the gallery which also contain sculptures.
-The sculptures change from time to time (they must require huge cranes to move them).
 One of the highlights of these gardens is a large meadow known as Oudolf Field.

 The gardens at Hauser & Wirth in Bruton